Free HOA Guide · No Email Required

 📣 Has your board communicated homeowner insurance responsibilities to unit owners?

 Your master policy has limits.
 Regardless of whether you carry Bare Walls, Single Entity, or All-In coverage, unit owners need their own HO-6 policies for personal property, personal liability, loss of use, and often interior improvements.
 When there’s a loss and a homeowner discovers their master policy doesn’t cover their $40,000 kitchen remodel — because it was an improvement beyond original construction — they blame the board.
 And sometimes they sue.
+A meaningful share of condo and townhome owners do not carry an HO-6 policy of their own.

 How to fix this: Send an annual letter to all homeowners explaining what the master policy covers and doesn’t cover, and recommend minimum HO-6 limits.
 Include this in your welcome packet for new owners.